So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

-It’s frequently asked because many women know that the cervix has to soften in order for it to thin out (efface) and begin dilating.
+It’s a frequently asked question because many women know that the cervix has to soften in order for it to thin out (efface) and begin dilating.

-Many women experiment with placing primrose oil in their vagina to try and soften the cervix.
+You may have heard of women placing the herb evening primrose oil in their vaginas to try and soften the cervix.

-Using substances to try to induce your labor can have some negative consequences to both you and your baby.
+Using substances to try to induce your labor can have some negative consequences for both you and your baby.

-Are there any effective ways to induce labor naturally?
+Are there any sleeping positions to induce labor?